Table of Contents

 Before we get to the nitty-gritty of Smith and Wesson’s 1911, let’s take a look at the basic build of the M1911.
 This semi-automatic pistol is a single-action, magazine-fed, recoil-operated handgun, designed to fire .45 ACP rounds.
 John Browning applied the short recoil principle to his M1911, probably without realizing that it would become the preeminent action for nearly modern centerfire pistols.
 Although imitations of the M1911 have become increasingly popular, S&W’s sales show no sign of slowing down.
 These newer and more lightweight variants, such as the Glock 21, have challenged the M1911 but S&W is holding steady.

 Smith and Wesson’s 1911’s are reminiscent of their classic predecessor but include major modernization’s.
-The E-Series guns feature beautiful wooden laminate grips and boast tough stainless steel frames.
+The E-Series guns feature beautiful wood laminate grips and boast tough stainless steel frames.
 S&W’s engineers crafted the E-Series with ingenious upgrades to the 1911s’ handling and efficiency.
 All models in this line have fish-scale scallops on the fore and rear gripping surfaces to make manual cycling easier, as well as checkered grip frames to give the shooter a more dependable grasp.
 I would be remiss if I didn’t stress the durability of these guns.
-S&W uses only the finest materials and components for their E-Series, and the stainless-steel barrel, slide and frame illustrate just how tough they really are.
+S&W uses only the finest materials and components for their E-Series, and the stainless-steel barrel, slide, and frame illustrate just how tough they really are.

 As impressive as the E-Series is, the Performance Center firearms are the cream of the crop.
-They’re built with the highest quality materials, and are crafted with precision and care to ensure their exceptional accuracy and handling.
+They’re built with the highest quality materials and are crafted with precision and care to ensure their exceptional accuracy and handling.
 I’m in love with these guns.
 I’ve actually entertained the thought of framing my PC1911 and putting it on display –that’s how gorgeous they are.
 S&W’s brilliant team of craftsmen skillfully combined looks (G10 custom wood grip panels) and ergonomics (rounded butt frame) for the PC1911’s grip.
 Besides for looking good, the PC1911’s handle flawlessly.
 The high-grade materials create a perfectly weighted and balanced handgun, while the throated barrel and specialized muzzle make shooting significantly easier.
 The only complaint I’ve heard about the PC1911 is that it runs a little heavier than your average 1911 (41 oz. vs. 38.5 oz.), but most shooters will agree that it’s not a deal breaker.

 Smith & Wesson 1911 Pistol Shooting and Performance